golemfactory/erc20_payment_lib/docs/tests/single-transfer-with-problems.md

 - Common test [setup](./common-test-setup.md) is used
 - Simple Geth without limits
 - Simple RPC proxy with additional error generation
+- RPC proxy is setup using REST API - /api/problems/set/ endpoint of web3 proxy

 ### What is tested: